Best Online MLIS Programs in Maryland (2026)

 Westminster, MD · ~$22,000/yr (est.)

-• Fully online, asynchronous format designed around working teacher schedules
+• 100% online, asynchronous format for working teachers

-• Required practicum placed in Maryland PK-12 schools for hands-on experience
+• Required practicum embedded in Maryland public school districts

-• No GRE required; portfolio-based admissions available for in-state educators
+• No GRE required; portfolio-based admissions available for in-state applicants

-• 2026 cohort adds modules on AI use and emerging tools in school libraries
+• New 2026 modules on AI integration in school libraries

 Inside the University of Maryland (UMD) iSchool MLIS Program